SIMA Recruiting Roundup: January 16-22 | Club Soccer

 Class of 2023

-D Tyler Morgan (Albion Hurricanes FC (TX)/[Katy tx-m]) committed to Johnson & Wales(m).
+D Tyler Morgan (Albion Hurricanes FC (TX)/Katy) committed to Johnson & Wales.

 FUCK